Arts & Culture

 Our vision is to inspire people across Nottinghamshire to read, learn and enjoy culture.

-This review covering 2019/2020, our fourth year, gives you an insight into our work, and highlights some of our achievements, innovative projects and services.
-We continue to deliver reliable, inclusive and customer centred services, available day-in, day-out across our 66 buildings and 4 mobile vehicles.
+This review gives you an insight into our work, and highlights some of our achievements, innovative projects and services during 2020-21.
+We hope #WeInspired the people of Nottinghamshire.

 I hope you find this review informative and that it inspires you to get involved as a customer, learner, Inspire member or a volunteer.